Table of contents

 Platform as a Service (PaaS)

-The development and deployment on the cloud, with resources that let you build anything from straightforward cloud based apps to experience, cloud enabled business applications.
+Development and deployment on the cloud, with resources that let you build anything from straightforward cloud-based apps to experience-enabled business applications.

-However, it’s not as easy as working hard to avoid misconfigurations.
+However, avoiding misconfigurations is not as easy as working hard.
 The cloud’s characteristics make misconfiguration risks more likely.
-The cloud is programmable, expanding and changing with new resources and services, and it includes a cutting edge tool that might be outside the scope of an internal IT team’s expertise.
-Enterprise cloud environments are also becoming big and complicated, that IT staff frequently find it challenging to manage these systems effectively.
-Making a permit mistake or misplacing important assets is far too common.
+The cloud is programmable, expanding and changing with new resources and services, and it includes a cutting-edge tool that might be outside the scope of an internal IT team’s expertise.
+Enterprise cloud environments are also becoming big and complicated, so IT staff frequently find it challenging to manage these systems effectively.
+Making a permit mistake or misplacing important assets is far too familiar.

 Companies today need cloud security solutions that compare compliance and security best practices with the real condition of the present cloud infrastructures to assess the risk posture associated with the cloud security strategy.
 This is performed through a process known as cloud security posture management.